 For first-time visitors to Japan, staying in a ryokan can feel both exciting and unfamiliar.
 Unlike hotels, ryokan follow traditional customs, etiquette, and rhythms that are deeply rooted in Japanese culture.
+These traditional inns provide more than just accommodation — they offer a glimpse into Japan’s history, hospitality, and daily rituals.

 What is a Ryokan?